jowo-io/next-auth-nostr-provider/README.md

 import { generateAvatar } from "next-auth-lightning-provider/generators/avatar";
 ```

-> Note: you can write your own generator functions if those provided don't suit your needs!
+> ℹ️ You can write your own generator functions if those provided don't suit your needs!

 # Configuration